ryuran/talks/src/decks/crypto-for-devs/sections/en/02-encryption.md

 <!--{section^1: data-breadcrumb="Encrypt?"}-->

 <!--{.interleaf}-->

 ## Encrypt?

 ???

-Alright.
-You must deal with encryption.
-How many of you already tried to work with ciphers, or to understand how key exchange works?
+How many of you have already tried to work with ciphers, or understand how keys exchange works?

 Okay.
 Did you tear blood?

-I must advise you that I'm not a cipher expert.
+I must tell you that I'm not a cipher expert.
 It requires a lot of math skills, and I'm not a mathematician.
-I don't claim to transform you as security experts.
-I'm here to give you the keys I would have liked to have when I tried first.
+I won't pretend I can turn you into security experts.
+I like to give you the keys I wish someone had given me back in the days.

-My first time with encryption, I was working as a frontend developer for a startup named "Cozy Cloud."
-The product is a personal cloud that allows you to store your whole digital life and get control back over your privacy.
+The first time I encountered encryption, I was working as a front-end developer for a startup named "Cozy Cloud."
+We were working on a personal cloud.
+It allows you to store your whole digital life and get control back over your privacy.

 You can bet that with this kind of product, I had to deep dive into ciphers and cryptography.